lonelybots/lonelybots-sdk-node/README.md

       address: 'others@gmail.com'
     }
   ],
+  cc: [
+    {
+      name: 'CCed People',
+      address: 'cced@gmail.com'
+    }
+  ],
+  bcc: [
+    {
+      name: 'BCCed People',
+      address: 'bcced@gmail.com'
+    }
+  ],
   text: 'text version of the email content',
   html: '<html>html version of the email content</html>',
+  form: { // available if this is a dynamic form submission instead of a real email.
+    title: 'Title of the form submitted',
+    data: {
+      field1: 'value of field1',
+      field2: 'value of field2'
+    }
+  },
   inReplyTo: 'message-id of the email that this one is replying to',
   attachments: [
     contentType: 'image/png',